bloominstituteoftechnology/Precourse/Lesson2-HTML-CSS/homework/homework-readme.txt

 Extra credit:
-  In order to do some of this you will either need to have an understanding of CSS currently, or will need to do some further homework, I recoomend the additional resources in the README or https://www.w3schools.com/css/default.asp)
+  In order to do some of this you will either need to have an understanding of CSS currently, or will need to do some further homework, I recommend the additional resources in the README or https://www.w3schools.com/css/default.asp)

   * Set the background of the entire page to an image
   * Center the div's on the page